linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-7-backups-with-velero.md

 - Create schedule: `velero schedule create daily-full --schedule "0 7 * * *" --ttl 720h`
 - Verify: `velero get schedules`

+### Restore From Scheduled Backup
+- `velero restore create --from-schedule SCHEDULE_NAME`

+## Restores In General
+See previous examples for specific restore commands.
+The basic syntax will be `velero restore create [RESTORE_NAME] [--from-backup BACKUP_NAME | --from-schedule SCHEDULE_NAME] [flags]`

+You can restore from a manually created backup or a scheduled backup.
+You can also restore specific items from a backup, so let's say you just want to restore your secret key to your sealed secrets from a daily-full scheduled backup, you can use flags to specify exactly what from that backup you want to restore.
+For example:
+- `velero restore create restore-sealed-secret-key --from-schedule daily-full --selector sealedsecrets.bitnami.com/sealed-secrets-key=active`

 ## Back Up PVCs Using democratic-csi Snapshots
 If you enabled snapshots in democratic-csi and also enabled snapshos in Velero as described above, then anything you back up with Velero that includes a PVC will be snapshotted.
 I tested this by deploying a pod/deployment in the default namespace, attached to a test PVC, then ran a Velero backup against it.